Emurgo/ada-known-compromised-addresses/README.md

-# Cardano Known Compromised Addresses
+# Cardano Known Compromised List

-> **Important:** The addresses listed here represent a **subset** of the total affected wallets — **not the complete final list**.
+> **Important:** The key hashes listed here represent a **subset** of the total affected wallets — **not the complete final list**.
 If your key hash appears here, it is very likely affected.
 If it does not appear, **you may still have been impacted**.
 Follow official announcements for the full claims process.

 This repository contains a list of known compromised Cardano key hashes identified on **mainnet**.
 The data is provided as 28-byte Blake2b-224 key hashes (56-character hex strings).